Abhinav330/Linear-Regression-Project/README.md

 ## Data Loading and Preprocessing

 The script starts by importing essential libraries, loading the 'USA_Housing.csv' dataset using pandas, and performing data preprocessing:

-- Drops the 'Address' column, which is not required for analysis.
-- Rounds the numeric columns to integers.
+- Drops the 'Address' column, which is not required for analysis.- Rounds the numeric columns to integers.
 - Renames some columns for readability.

 ## Data Visualization